Spooked by protests, Hong Kong citizens buy Malaysian homes

 A marketing official at Forest City declined to confirm any new purchase but said that since its launch in early 2016, up to 200 Hong Kong residents had invested in the development.
 The official did not want to be named.

-Each of the new units sold in the project neighboring Singapore is priced above 1 million ringgit ($239,578), agent Lee said.
+Each of the new units sold in the project neighbouring Singapore is priced above 1 million ringgit ($239,578), agent Lee said.

-Reporting by Krishna N. Das in KUALA LUMPUR and Clare Jim in HONG KONG; Additional reporting by Liz Lee in KUALA LUMPUR and John Geddie in SINGAPORE; Editing by Joe Brock
+$1 = 4.1740 ringgit Reporting by Krishna N. Das in KUALA LUMPUR and Clare Jim in HONG KONG Additional reporting by Liz Lee in KUALA LUMPUR and John Geddie in SINGAPORE Editing by Joe Brock